 I remove the kale stems, but you can chop them into 1-inch pieces and cook until tender.
 Kale stems can also be sauteed or pickled.
-I usually save the stems, freeze, and then add to a homemade vegetable broth.
+I usually save the stems, freeze them, and then add them to a homemade vegetable broth.

 Other vegetables include chopped carrots, celery, and onions.